-As one of the nation’s few comprehensive transplant centers, we serve adult patients requiring heart, intestine, islet cell, kidney, liver, lung and pancreas transplants and have the experience and skill needed to perform complex multiple organ transplants.
-Our pediatric team provides compassionate care to young patients requiring evaluation and transplant of the kidney, liver, intestine and multi-visceral organs.
+As one of the nation’s few comprehensive transplant centers, we serve adult patients requiring heart, islet cell, kidney, liver, lung, pancreas and renal autotransplant and have the experience and skill needed to perform complex multiple organ transplants.
+Our pediatric team provides compassionate care to young patients requiring evaluation and transplant of the kidney, liver, pancreas and lungs.
 Our living donation program is among the nation’s largest and serves living kidney and liver donors.
 Our organ and tissue donation program is a Health Resources and Services Administration best-practice site and leads the nation in serving deceased organ and tissue donors.

 Innovation and research

 UW Health is part of an academic medical center.
 We create and test new ways to help transplant patients live longer and reduce risks for living donors.

 Some of our current work includes studying new medicines that reduce the side effects of immunosuppression.
 We are also looking at ways to improve long-term survival rates for organ transplant patients.

 Learn more about our transplant research and clinical trials

 Renowned adult, pediatric and living donor transplant programs